 2.5.2 Chamber:

-Test Chamber (Figure: 21) equipped with a glass chamber was made according to WHO, 2013 with slight changed in chamber size (60cm X 30cm X 30cm) and upper lid cover with close mesh net to ensure proper ventilation and just enough not to escape the mosquito.
+Test Chamber (Figure: 21) equipped with a glass chamber was made according to WHO, 2013 with slight change in chamber size (60cm X 30cm X 30cm) and upper lid cover with close mesh net to ensure proper ventilation and just enough not to escape the mosquito.
 The chamber was also made transparent for clear observation.